racker80/cb-legacy-demo/README.md

 ## Installing and running the demo

-Canon Bootstrap requires the following dependencies:
+canon-bootstrap canon-legacy demo requires the following dependencies:

 - Node.js v0.10 or higher